timg236/rpi-system-update/README.md

 # Raspberry Pi System Update

-## Overview
+Just enough buildroot to run docker applications from a light weight OS wrapper providing verified boot, A/B booting, updates and file system encryption.

-Raspberry Pi System Update is example Raspberry Pi4 buildroot configuration with script extensions that implement a self-updating system-software image which is also compatible with secure-boot.
+## Intro
 The high level approach is to have a single file boot ramdisk that contains a bootable Linux initramfs that is capable of updating itself and installing an application component.
-This image can be signed for secure-boot and launched using the Raspberry Pi 4 network-install feature in the bootloader.
+This image can be signed for secure-boot and launched using the Raspberry Pi 4 (or newer) network-install feature in the bootloader.

 The application component is installed to a local block device (e.g. MMC).
 Typically, a self-updating service such as docker would be used as in this example